SEND Information Report

 You can find further information in our Accessibility Plan available on the school website here.

-12. What are the arrangements for consulting and invovling parents of children with SEND in their child's education?
+12. What are the arrangements for consulting and involving parents/carers of children with SEND in their child's education?

 What are Hassocks Infant School’s arrangements for consulting and involving pupils with SEND in their education?